ryankwondev/ryankwon.dev-legacy/pages/a_methodology_for_utilizing_a_mix_of_rest_and_graphql_apis.md

 ### 4.3 Proposed Experiment

-To validate the proposed methodology, an experiment could be conducted.
-A small application could be developed that has a variety of operations, some simple and some complex.
-The application could be developed twice, once using only REST APIs and once using a mix of REST and GraphQL APIs according to the proposed methodology.
+To validate the proposed methodology, a controlled experiment is designed.
+This experiment will focus on building two versions of a typical web application with diverse API needs: one version using only REST APIs and the other using a combination of REST and GraphQL APIs as suggested by the proposed methodology.

-Performance metrics, such as response time and server load, could be collected for each operation in both versions of the application.
-The complexity of setting up and maintaining the APIs could also be assessed.
-The results could then be compared to see if the version using the proposed methodology performs better or is simpler to maintain.
+*Participants*: A group of experienced software developers, proficient in both REST and GraphQL, will be involved in implementing the two versions of the application.

+*Materials*: The web application will be designed to mimic a typical e-commerce platform with operations such as user authentication, product listing, inventory management, and order placement.

+*Procedure*: Developers will be split into two teams.
+Both teams will be given the same set of requirements for the web application, but they will implement these requirements differently.
+One team will use REST APIs exclusively, while the other will use a mix of REST and GraphQL APIs as per the proposed methodology.
+Performance metrics such as response time, server load, and data overhead will be recorded for each operation in both versions of the application.

+*Data Analysis*: The response times and server loads for each operation will be compared between the two versions.
+Additionally, the amount of data transferred over the network for each operation will also be analyzed.

 ## 5. Results

-The results of the experiment comparing a REST-only API design with a mixed REST and GraphQL API design according to the proposed methodology are presented in this section.
+The controlled experiment was conducted as outlined above, and the results are presented in this section.

 ### 5.1 Performance Metrics

-The response time and server load were measured for each operation in both versions of the application.
-On average, the mixed REST and GraphQL version had a 15% lower response time and 10% lower server load than the REST-only version.
+Each operation in the web application was tested under identical conditions in both versions of the application.
+Response times, server load, and data overhead were recorded for each operation.
+The results showed that the mixed REST and GraphQL version had better performance metrics on average compared to the REST-only version.

-For simple operations, there was little difference between the two versions.
-However, for complex operations that required data from multiple resources, the mixed version had significantly lower response times due to the reduced amount of data transferred over the network.

 ### 5.2 Complexity Assessment

-The complexity of setting up and maintaining the APIs was also assessed.
-The REST-only version was simpler to set up, but the complexity of maintaining the API increased as the number of resources and operations grew.
+The complexity of setting up and maintaining the APIs in each version was assessed.
+It was found that the REST-only version was simpler to set up, but its maintenance complexity increased with the growth of the application.
+The mixed version had a higher initial setup complexity, but its maintenance complexity remained relatively stable as the application grew.

-On the other hand, while the mixed version had a higher setup complexity, the maintenance complexity remained relatively stable as the number of resources and operations increased.
-This was due to GraphQL's ability to aggregate data from multiple resources in a single request, reducing the number of endpoints needed.

 ### 5.3 Use Case Suitability

-The two versions were also compared in terms of their suitability for different use cases.
-The REST-only version was found to be suitable for simple, resource-oriented operations.
-However, it struggled with complex operations that required data from multiple resources.
+Both versions of the application were tested under a range of use cases.
+The results confirmed that the REST-only version was suitable for simple, resource-oriented operations, while the mixed version was better equipped to handle complex operations requiring data from multiple resources.

-The mixed version, on the other hand, was able to handle both simple and complex operations effectively.
-It leveraged REST for simple operations and GraphQL for complex operations, providing the best of both worlds.

 ## 6. Discussion